-3 LAPD officers in stable condition following shooting in East Los Angeles; suspect dead - NewsBreak
+3 LAPD officers in stable condition following shooting in east Los Angeles; suspect dead - NewsBreak

 The officers suffered various injuries, including one officer who was shot in the abdomen, another who was shot in the arm and the third who was hit in the leg and midsection.

-Officials, including Mayor Karen Bass, updated the public outside County USC Medical Center, where the mayor said she’d spoken to two of the wounded officers.
+Officials, including Mayor Karen Bass, updated the public outside County USC Medical Center.

-“I think that it was just important for me to be here.
-This is a place that is familiar to me.
-I used to work here in the emergency room, in trauma, and so to go back to the emergency room now to try to bring comfort and support to officers was something that was very important and meaningful to me,” Bass said.

-Bass added that she spoke with two of the officers, and their first question was about the status of their fellow officer.

 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.